-A. Osteoarthritis of the Knee (must meet all):

-- 1. Diagnosis of osteoarthritis of the knee; - 2.
-Prescribed by or in consultation with a rheumatologist or an orthopedist; - 3.
+- A. Osteoarthritis of the Knee (must meet all): - 1.
+Diagnosis of osteoarthritis of the knee supported by imaging (e.g., X-ray, MRI); - 2.
+Prescribed by or in consultation with a rheumatologist, orthopedist, or sports medicine physician; - 3.
 Age $\geq$ 18 years; - 4.
 Failure of $\geq$ 4 week trial of one of the following (a or b), unless contraindicated or clinically significant adverse effects are experienced: - a.
 Oral nonsteroidal anti-inflammatory drug (NSAID) at continuous therapeutic dosing (prescription strength); - b.
 Topical NSAID\ if member is ≥ 75 years old or unable to take oral NSAIDs; \Prior authorization may be required for topical NSAIDs - 5.
 Trial of at least one other intraarticular glucocorticoid injection for the knee\ with a documented positive but inadequate response (e.g., inadequate pain relief, frequent need of rescue medications such as NSAIDs or opioids, need to decrease or inability to increase activity levels, adequate pain relief but with steroid-induced hyperglycemia); - \Prior authorization may be required for intra-articular glucocorticoids - 6.
 Dose does not exceed 32 mg as a single intraarticular injection into the knee.